MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 ## FAQ

-### Does pay-as-you-go billing stop when the Intenet connectivity is temporary down
+### Does pay-as-you-go billing stop when internet connectivity temporarily down

 Intermittent internet connectivity does not stop the pay-as-you-go billing.
 The missed usage will be reported and accounted for by the billing logic when the connectivity is restored.